Michael (archangel): Protestantism

-In the 19th century, Charles Haddon Spurgeon stated that Jesus is "the true Michael" and "the only Archangel".
+Charles Spurgeon once stated that Jesus is "the true Michael" and "the only Archangel".

+John Gill comments on Jude 9, "'Yet Michael the archangel ...'
+By whom is meant, not a created angel, but an eternal one, the Lord Jesus Christ ..."

 Seventh-day Adventists

 Seventh-day Adventists believe that "Michael" is but one of the many titles applied to the pre-existent Christ, or Son of God.
-According to Adventists, such a view does not in any way conflict with the belief in his full deity and eternal preexistence, nor does it in the least disparage his person and work.
+According to Adventists, such a view does not in any way conflict with the belief in the full deity and eternal preexistence of Jesus Christ, nor does it in the least disparage his person and work.
 According to Adventist theology, Michael was considered the "eternal Word", and the one by whom all things were created.
 The Word was then born incarnate as Jesus.

-They believe that name "Michael" signifies "One Who Is Like God" and that as the "Archangel" or "chief or head of the angels" he led the angels and thus the statement in Revelation 12:7–9 identifies Jesus as Michael.
+They believe that name "Michael" signifies "One Who Is Like God" and that as the "Archangel" or "chief or head of the angels" he led the angels and thus the statement in Revelation 12:7–9 identifies/refers to Jesus as Michael.

+Restorationism

 Jehovah's Witnesses

 Jehovah's Witnesses believe Michael to be another name for Jesus in heaven, in his pre-human and post-resurrection existence.
 They say the definite article at Jude 9—referring to "Michael the archangel"—identifies Michael as the only archangel.
 They consider Michael to be synonymous with Christ, described at 1 Thessalonians 4:16 as descending "with a cry of command, with the voice of an archangel, and with the sound of the trumpet".

 They believe the prominent roles assigned to Michael at Daniel 12:1, Revelation 12:7, Revelation 19:14, and Revelation 16 are identical to Jesus' roles, being the one chosen to lead God's people and as the only one who "stands up", identifying the two as the same spirit being.
 Because they identify Michael with Jesus, he is therefore considered the first and greatest of all God's heavenly sons, God's chief messenger, who takes the lead in vindicating God's sovereignty, sanctifying his name, fighting the wicked forces of Satan and protecting God's covenant people on earth.
 Jehovah's Witnesses also identify Michael with the "Angel of the Lord" who led and protected the Israelites in the wilderness.
-Their earliest teachings stated that Archangel Michael was not to be worshipped and was distinct from Jesus.
+Their earliest teachings stated that Archangel Michael was not to be worshipped.